mterrel/adapt-web/website/blog/2019-10-14-fixing-dns-timeouts-in-docker.md

 But now, a test that should normally take a half second would **sometimes** take 5.5 seconds.

 The additional 5 seconds was a great clue--5 seconds sounded like it could be a timeout of some kind.
-Armed with that hunch, we looked back through all the seeminly random test failures and found the common thread: they were all tests that initiated network requests.
+Armed with that hunch, we looked back through all the seemingly random test failures and found the common thread: they were all tests that initiated network requests.
 We also noticed a few tests that had taken even longer to fail...always in increments of 5 seconds.

 There weren't too many network protocols that could be involved here, so some quick Googling pointed us in the right direction.